sleepfinance/laravel-restcord/README.md

 # Usage

+This documentation assumes your users are logging in via the [Discord driver](https://socialiteproviders.netlify.com/providers/discord.html) for [Laravel Socialite](https://laravel.com/docs/master/socialite).

 Anytime you see `$discord` in this documentation it is assumed to be an instance of `LaravelRestcord\Discord\Discord::class` which is available from Laravel's IOC container.

 <a name="guilds" />